cypress-io/cypress-documentation/content/guides/getting-started/events-vue.md

 </div>
 ```

-This is what the implementation might look like:
+This is what the implementation would look like:

 <code-group>